dpeckett/oci2erofs/README.md

 ### From APT

-Add my [apt repository](https://github.com/dpeckett/apt.dpeckett.dev?tab=readme-ov-file#usage) to your system.
+Add the [immutos apt repository](https://github.com/immutos/apt?tab=readme-ov-file#usage) to your system.

 Then install oci2erofs: